 Responsible Tourism In Sri Lanka

 The use of animals in tourist attractions in Sri Lanka is unfortunately still quite common, and tourism is impacting Sri Lanka wildlife.
-I saw dancing monkeys in Anuradhapura; charmed snakes in Galle, and people riding chained elephants in various places in the country.
+I saw dancing monkeys in Anuradhapura; charmed snakes in Galle, and people riding chained elephants in various places to visit in Sri Lanka.
 These poor animals are tortured to be trained, and live a miserable life.

 There are lots of stray animals in Sri Lanka – cats, but especially dogs.
 One of the nicest things to do in Sri Lanka in order to help is supporting one of the local organizations that fend for the animals and help in their sterilization.
 There’s a few of them that take donations.
 One of them, Embark, has a lovely shop in Galle where all profits go to the support of animals.